To learn more, visit 2023 Course and subject delivery.

 |Fees||Look up fees|

-This subject is an Australia-based alternative to POPH90137 “Primary Health Care in Jamkhed, India”.
+This subject is a Melbourne located alternative to POPH90137 “Primary Health Care in Jamkhed, India”.
 Students may not take both subjects.

 Intended learning outcomes